-“NO” I said loudly, and firmly to the poor little boy, no more than 13 years old.
+“NO!”
+I said loudly, and firmly to the poor little boy, no more than 13 years old.
 My finger pointed angrily to drive the point home.
-The look on his wounded little face broke my heart but obliging the child one picture would send 20 other kids running toward us, cell phones set to selfie mode.
+The look on his wounded little face broke my heart.
+However, obliging the child one picture would send 20 other kids running toward us, cell phones set to selfie mode.

 Best Time to Visit the Pyramids

 October until April is considered the high season in Giza as the weather is more bearable than in the sweltering summer months.
 Although during the off-season, you’ll find that sites are less crowded and prices are generally lower.

 On Fridays and Saturdays, the pyramids are flooded with children who have those days off of school.
 If you plan to visit the pyramids on either of those days and you don’t resemble an Egyptian, be prepared to experience my story above firsthand.

 Also, make sure you check out my list of what to pack for Egypt.

 Entry Fees and Ticket Prices for the Pyramids

 - Giza Plateau Area only: 200 LE per person

 - Workmen Cemetery: 400 LE for adults, 200 LE for students